Bigaston/GodotCI/README.md

 - [Itch.io butler](https://itch.io/docs/butler/)
 - [GameCI's Steam Deploy](https://github.com/game-ci/steam-deploy): I use this as an inspiration to understand how to use SteamCMD in CI
 - [Godot CLI](https://docs.godotengine.org/en/stable/tutorials/editor/command_line_tutorial.html)

+## Containers
+- [discordnotification](./discordnotification/): Send a message to a Discord channel when the build is a success/fail via Discord Webhook
+- [itchci](./itchci/): A container with itch.io butler already installed
+- [godotci](./godotci/): Contains everything you need to export a Godot game (Godot and export templates in the good folder) for Windows/Linux/Web/Android